 Increased demands in fresh are affecting other categories both in store and in consumers’ pantries.

-A complete understanding of how demand affects the entire store is essential for effective demand planning.
+A complete understanding of how demand affects the entire store is essential for effective demand forecasting.

 Fresh and prepared foods are a competitive weapon in the market, but previous to this recent shift, consumer spend in fresh categories remained fairly consistent.
 Consequently, the impact of fresh on the rest of store was understood and predictable.
 For these reasons, it hasn’t been routine – and hardly a priority – for retailers to factor the impact of fresh into the demand forecast for the remainder of the store.

-Now, however, with fresh categories driving nearly 49% of all dollar growth last year, grocers are accelerating their fresh positioning, purposefully deciding to leverage fresh categories for a competitive edge in the marketplace.
+Now, however, with fresh categories driving nearly 49% of all dollar growth, grocers are accelerating their fresh positioning, purposefully deciding to leverage fresh categories for a competitive edge in the marketplace.

 In other words, grocers perceive fresh as their winning ticket or their defense weapon against Amazon and other threats.
 And for good reason, as fresh is the fastest growing part of grocery retail today.